Linty-Services/sonar-modelsim-plugin/README.md

-# Sonar-coverage-modelsim plugin for Sonarqube & Modelsim
+# sonar-modelsim-plugin for Sonarqube & Modelsim
 ===============

 ## Feature